Bachelor of Applied Management

 This programme is for domestic or international students.
 It's all about practical learning so you can really understand the world of business and hit the ground running when you graduate.
 During your degree, you’ll do case studies, workplace-based or focused assignments, and an internship where you’ll complete a large research project into a real-world organisation.

-When the world allows it again, you’ll also have the opportunity to study for one or two semesters at one of our partner universities overseas (including in the USA, Germany and Hong Kong).
+You’ll also have the opportunity to study for one or two semesters at one of our partner universities overseas (including in the USA, Germany and Hong Kong).

 Focus in an area that interests you!